-This goes to show that ears are only one way in which the body absorbs sound and vibration, and that partially deaf and deaf persons can appreciate rhythm and feel emotions evoked by sound frequencies.
+This goes to show that ears are only one way in which the body absorbs sound and vibration, and that partially deaf and deaf persons can appreciate the rhythm of music.

-How Binaural Beats Affect the Hard of Hearing & the Deaf
+How Binaural Beats Affect the Hard of Hearing & Deaf

-The results reflected that left-right brain synchrony could be achieved through the headphones if placed anywhere on the head.
+Remarkably, the results showed that left-right brain synchrony could be achieved (using headphones) when placed anywhere on the head.

 The most effective non-ear location was found to be slightly above or just behind the ears, approximately one inch above and slightly behind each ear.
 This resulted in increased feelings of relaxation and comfort.

-In Conclusion: Binaural Beats Advice for Those with Hearing Loss
+In Summary: Advice for Those with Hearing Loss

 It is well understood that deaf persons can be professional musicians, and that deaf persons can appreciate the rhythms of music through vibration.